willbie/Shopify-BackEnd-Intership-Project/README.md

 - [ ] `npm run serve` to compile the client bundle
 - [ ] `npm run start` to start the local server

+## Choice of feature:
+When deleting, allow deletion comments and undeletion

 Hi There,

 I am a student from Hack React and through the partnership program I found this opportunity.
 Here is my code.